shaggyjr/BOB-social-media/README.md

 # Project Title

 This project is a comprehensive full-stack web application that leverages the power of MongoDB, Express.js, and Node.js to provide a robust and scalable solution for database connectivity.
+It uses RESTful API principles to enable communication between the client and server.

 ## Backend

 The backend of this application is built using Node.js, a powerful JavaScript runtime, along with Express.js, a fast, unopinionated, and minimalist web framework for Node.js.
 The combination of these technologies allows for efficient handling of HTTP requests and responses.

 The application is connected to a MongoDB database, a flexible and scalable NoSQL database that uses JSON-like documents for data storage.
 The main file in the backend includes methods for GET, PUT, POST, and DELETE operations, enabling the application to perform a full range of CRUD (Create, Read, Update, Delete) operations.

+The backend also implements a RESTful API using Node.js and Express.js.
+This API follows standard HTTP methods and status codes, and it uses a stateless, client-server, cacheable communications protocol.

 ## Frontend